Linda Manor Septic-to-Sewer Conversion

 - Once connected to sewer, property owners will not need to worry about the expensive replacement or repair of old septic systems.

-- Property values may benefit from sewer conversion, especially if a property has the liability of a non-compliant or aging septic system.
+- Property values may benefit from sewer conversion, especially if a property is liable for a non-compliant or aging septic system.

-- Disabling septic systems and connecting to sewer will reduce impacts to potable water wells and groundwater quality related to problems with septic systems and cesspools.
+- Disabling septic systems and connecting to sewer will reduce the likelihood of impacts to potable water wells and groundwater quality related to problems with septic systems and cesspools.
 This will alleviate concerns of groundwater contamination and possible enforcement actions.

 What has been done to date?